adamduval/snowflake_report_generator/README.md

 ### 3. Report Development
 - Run the `01_REPORT_GEN__REPORT` notebook to view and test the demo report.
+  - Add the logo file to the notebook from `\resources]\logo.pgn` or create your own logo
   - Customize the report as needed.
   - Preview the report as a JPG directly within the notebook.